Contraction (grammar): English

+Albanian

+In Albanian there are two main contractions, ç' and s', both used for verbs, which are short for çfarë (what) and së (not) respectively.

 Chinese

 The Old Chinese writing system (oracle bone script and bronzeware script) is well suited for the (almost) one-to-one correspondence between morpheme and glyph.
 Contractions in which one glyph represents two or more morphemes are a notable exception to that rule.
-About 20 or so are noted to exist by traditional philologists and are known as jiāncí (兼詞, lit. 'concurrent words'), and more words have been proposed to be contractions by recent scholars, based on recent reconstructions of Old Chinese phonology, epigraphic evidence, and syntactic considerations.
-For example, 非 [fēi] has been proposed to be a contraction of 不 (bù) + 唯/隹 (wéi/zhuī).
+About 20 or so are noted to exist by traditional philologists and are known as (兼詞, lit. 'concurrent words'), and more words have been proposed to be contractions by recent scholars, based on recent reconstructions of Old Chinese phonology, epigraphic evidence, and syntactic considerations.
+For example, 非 [] has been proposed to be a contraction of 不 + 唯/隹 (/).
 The contractions are not generally graphically evident, and there is no general rule for how a character representing a contraction might be formed.
 As a result, the identification of a character as a contraction, as well as the word(s) that are proposed to have been contracted, is sometimes disputed.

 As vernacular Chinese dialects use sets of function words that differ considerably from Classical Chinese, almost all of the classical contractions that are listed below are now archaic and have disappeared from everyday use.
 However, modern contractions have evolved from the new vernacular function words.
 Modern contractions appear in all major modern dialect groups.
-For example, 别 (bié) 'don't' in Standard Mandarin is a contraction of 不要 (bùyào), and 覅 (fiào) 'don't' in Shanghainese is a contraction of 勿要 (wù yào), as is apparent graphically.
-Similarly, in Northeastern Mandarin 甭 (béng) 'needn't' is a phonological and graphical contraction of 不用 (bùyòng).
-Finally, Cantonese contracts 乜嘢 (mat1 ye5) 'what?' to 咩 (me1).
+For example, 别 'don't' in Standard Mandarin is a contraction of 不要, and 覅 'don't' in Shanghainese is a contraction of 勿要, as is apparent graphically.
+Similarly, in Northeastern Mandarin 甭 'needn't' is a phonological and graphical contraction of 不用.
+Finally, Cantonese contracts 乜嘢 'what?' to 咩.